 RD: Seeing some good friends in troubled times in the UK retail environment.

-EA has a good range of IP, but if you had the ability to pick any IP in the industry right now to add to EA, which would it be?
+If you could pick any IP to add to EA, which would it be?

 RD: EA has a great portfolio, and with the likes of Battlefield 4 and UFC in the pipeline, it’s going to get stronger.
 What makes the industry so exciting is the creativity that comes from so many developers, large and small, which pushes the boundaries every year.
 I’ve always admired Bioshock and think that Borderlands is a great addition to the category.